pepiillo99/DatabaseAPI/README.md

     public ContactsTableMultiKeys(int id, Database database) {
         super("ContactsMulti", "id", database);
-        // Here the key is the id, by default extending from TableDatabaseMultiKeys you will know that it is a DatabaseKeyType.INT. setAutoIncrement(true); // We define the table to auto-increment automatically. this.id = id;
+        // Here the key is the id, by default extending from TableDatabaseMultiKeys you will know that it is a DatabaseKeyType.INT. this.id = id;
     }
     @Override